Taking Challenges and Turning them into Opportunities.

 The VERY BEST resource we found for information on recycling is The New Mexico Recycling Coalition.
-Check out their "Out of the Box Recycling Ideas" and "How to Stop Junk Mail", and even a brochure on composting.
+Check out their "Out of the Box Recycling Ideas" and "How to Stop Junk Mail".

 The Story of Stuff, is the shortest, clearest explanation about the negative impact of consumerism on our planet and ourselves with Annie Leonard.
 Trust me, you will be motivated to recycle after this little flick.
 Make sure the kids and their teachers see this one.
 20 Min movie.

 Recycle your computer, cell phone, eyeglasses, phonebooks and more.
 See below.

 The city of Albuquerque has made it relatively painless for us to recycle paper, plastic and cans.
 Albuquerque offers curbside pickup for most residents and the city website provides a good list of what they do and do NOT recycle, as well as guidelines for the curbside pickups (no styrofoam or cereal boxes).
 If you do not have pickups, there are 14 recycling "drop-off" centers around the city that will also take glass.
 Ifyou have a business, there is a good list of recyclers that will take computers, car batteries, oil, etc. We were surprised to learn that many large companies now have their very own inhouse Sustainability Manager, responsible for both energy conservation and recycling.
 Times...they are a changin'.